github/branch-deploy/docs/examples.md

       - uses: github/branch-deploy@vX.X.X
         id: branch-deploy
         with:
-          trigger: ".deploy"
+          trigger: '.deploy'
-          environment: "github-pages"
+          environment: 'github-pages'
-          production_environment: "github-pages"
+          production_environment: 'github-pages'
-          skip_completing: "true" # we will complete the deployment manually in the 'result' job
+          skip_completing: 'true' # we will complete the deployment manually in the 'result' job
-          admins: "false" # <--- add your GitHub username here (if you want to use the admins feature)
+          admins: 'false' # <--- add your GitHub username here (if you want to use the admins feature)

   # build the github-pages site with hugo
   build: